With Trump defeated, Republicans bank on suburbs returning to form in Georgia runoffs

 Heritage Action, a conservative group that has already dispatched 300 paid workers into the state with the goal of knocking on a half million doors, signaled it is targeting Republican turnout in the Atlanta metro area.

-“We want to take this message specifically to the suburban areas that may be discouraged right now,” said Jessica Anderson, the group’s executive director, referring to the president’s defeat.
+“We want to take this message specifically to the suburban areas that may be discouraged right now,” said Jessica Anderson, the group’s executive director, referring to the recount in Georgia, where the president is behind.

 Republicans are also eying opportunities to seize on any progressives who are tapped for Biden’s administration as proof points for their case.